Wisc-HCI/interaction-transformation/README.md

 ## Software Prerequisites and Installation

 This software has been tested on OSX 10.14 and Ubuntu 16.04.
+Python3 is also required to use this software.
+Use pip to install any libraries that python3 requires.

+### PyNuSMV
 This software requires that you use the PyNuSMV model checker.
 We have provided a copy of the PyNuSMV source code in this repository.
 Versions installed using other means will not work with this software.
 For more information, see the source of PyNuSMV [1][2].
 Install PyNuSMV by running the following:

 On OSX: